The wealth effect has seriously diminished. Can Ethereum survive its "midlife crisis"?

 Conclusion

-Ethereum is facing a serious mid-life crisis, and it remains to be seen what actions Vitalik will take to address this crisis.
-Fortunately, Ethereum co-founder and Consensys founder Joseph Lubin has stepped forward to voice his support: one of the most admirable qualities of Vitalik is his decision-making process.
+Ethereum is facing a serious mid-life crisis, and what actions Vitalik will take to address this crisis remains to be seen.
+Fortunately, Ethereum co-founder and Consensys founder Joseph Lubin has stepped forward to voice his support: One of the most admirable qualities of Vitalik is his decision-making process.
 When problems arise, he listens to various opinions, gathers information, weighs the pros and cons, and makes decisions after considering most of the necessary data.
 He has heard everyone's opinions, and things are moving forward.

 Additionally, Joseph Lubin stated, "Based on what I see, many high-value plans will be publicly announced soon, which will dazzle you.
 It is best to stay calm now and not lose your mind before the wave begins."

-After years of ups and downs, whether this giant ship called Ethereum still has a chance to turn the tide remains to be seen.
+After years of ups and downs, whether Ethereum can still turn the tide remains to be seen.

 ChainCatcher reminds readers to view blockchain rationally, enhance risk awareness, and be cautious of various virtual token issuances and speculations.
 All content on this site is solely market information or related party opinions, and does not constitute any form of investment advice.
 If you find sensitive information in the content, please click "Report", and we will handle it promptly.